 - Special services for people with hearing loss offered at theaters, ballgames and houses of worship

-- Cochlear implants (for severe and profound hearing loss)
+- Cochlear implants (for severe and profound hearing loss or a poor ability to understand spoken words)